harikabukkapuram/Ai-Medical-chatbot/README.md

 # 🧠 Medical Bot

-This is a Flask-based AI-powered Medical Diagnostic Chatbot that dynamically interacts with users, gathers symptom details, and suggests possible conditions based on a rule-based symptom matching system.
+This is a Flask-based AI-powered Medical Chatbot that dynamically interacts with users, gathers symptom details, and suggests possible conditions based on a rule-based symptom matching system.

 ## 🚀 Features